John Palmer (1807 ship): Merchantman

-John Palmer first appears in the registers in 1818 (there being no registers published in 1817), having undergone a "thorough repair" and having received copper sheathing over boards in 1817.
-Her master is Saunders, her owner Marsh & Co., and her trade London—India.
+John Palmer first appeared in the registers in 1818 (there being no registers published in 1817), having undergone a "thorough repair" and having received copper sheathing over boards in 1817.
+Her master was Saunders, her owner Marsh & Co., and her trade London—India.
 She then sailed in 1819 to Bombay under a license from the British East India Company.
 She left Mauritius on 23 April 1821, bound for the Cape of Good Hope.

 She left Port Louis, Mauritius, on 26 April 1822, and arrived at the Cape of Good hope on 29 May.
 On 18 May she had seen a sunken boat and debris near it.
 The suspicion was that the vessel was Brougham, which had sailed from Port Louis with a cargo of wheat two weeks before John Palmer.

 After that voyage John Palmer started trading with South America.

 Whaler

-Lloyd's Register for 1823 shows her John Palmer's master changing from Saunders to Clark, and her trade from Liverpool—Brazils to London—South Seas.
-It also shows her as having undergone a "good repair" in 1823.
-Lloyd's Register for 1824 shows that her owner was now (Benjamin) Rotch and her master W. Clark.
+Lloyd's Register for 1823 showed John Palmer's master changing from Saunders to Clark, and her trade from Liverpool—Brazils to London—South Seas.
+It also showed her as having undergone a "good repair" in 1823.
+Lloyd's Register for 1824 showed her owner as (Benjamin) Rotch and her master W. Clark.

 Whaling voyage #1 (1823-1826)

 Captain J. (or Elisha) Clark sailed from England on 3 September 1823, bound for the South Seas fishery.
 John Palmer left Madeira on 11 October.
 She was reported to be at the Sandwich Islands on 11 October 1824 with 900 barrels of oil.
-She is next reported to have left Honolulu on 15 November 1825.
+She was next reported to have left Honolulu on 15 November 1825.
 She returned to England on 4 July 1826 with 700 casks of sperm oil.

-In 1826 Clark became the first European to sight Onotoa, in the Gilbert Islands.
+In 1826, Clark became the first European to sight Onotoa, in the Gilbert Islands.